 As you can guess these make this dummy suitable for throwing, submission, chokes, ground, and pound.

 It can withstand all of these for many years.
 According to my research on boxing, MMA forums and my old trainer, you can expect to train with it around 3-4 years.

 It is triple stitched and it is solid and improves the durability.
 This also provides better striking (elbow, knee, kick) sessions.
 But the joints are rigid and while you practice triangle attack, it does not give you the most realistic experience.
 However, it is a preference and if your main goal is to perform strikes, throws and do less grappling techniques, then Title MMA Legged Grappling Dummy is a really solid option.
-If you are interested, check out the latest price on Amazon.
+If you are interested, check out the latest price.

 6. Ring to Cage MMA Grappling /Jiu Jitsu Dummy Review

 Sizes: Adult and Kid

 - Suitable for throwing and grappling

 - Change arm, leg positions for different techniques

 - Good feedback from authoritative figures in BJJ!

 The arm and leg positions (kneeling) are adjustable and you can do all grappling techniques.
 Also, you can make it suitable for throws.
 Shortly, this dummy is suitable for BJJ, wrestling…